Butane for THC and CBD Extraction Trend Requires Some Simple Steps to Stay Safe

 Gas Detection Monitors Can Protect Extractors and Their Employees

 While butane is important for extracting essential oils from cannabis plants use of this gas is not without risk, since extraction facility personnel and property are exposed to potential leaks from gas supply lines and storage containers.
 Butane is a highly flammable and explosive gas as well.
-Absent appropriate gas monitoring, an explosion can occur if butane vapors are ignited by a spark, heat, or open flame.
+Absent an appropriate LEL gas detector, an explosion can occur if a spark, heat, or open flame ignite butane vapors.

 Proper gas detection equipment should be placed where the cannabis extraction process takes place, as well as in butane storage rooms, and in any other site where butane may be expected to accumulate.
 The gas detection equipment should include the capacity to activate visual and audible alarms, stopping the flow of gas, and turning on the ventilation system.